saostad/node-typescript-starter/README.md

 - to run tests in watch mode: `npm run test:watch`
 - to format with prettier: `npm run format`
 - to lint with eslint: `npm run lint`
-- to run in production: `npm run ts-node`
+- to run in production: `npm run prod`
 - to run in docker environment in `docker-compose up`

 ## Functionalities